vishvAsa/vedAH/atharva/shaunakam/rUDha-saMhitA/sarvASh_TIkAH/04/003_shatrunAshanam/06_mUrNA_mRgasya.md

 <details><summary>Griffith</summary>

-id
-4.3.6    Let the beast's teeth be broken off, shivered ...
-4.3.6    Let the beast's teeth be broken off, shivered ...
+Let the beast's teeth be broken off, shivered and shattered be his ribs!
-Name: Comment, dtype: object
+Slack be thy bowstring: downward go the wild beast that pursues the hare!
 </details>

 <details><summary>पदपाठः</summary>